 Yes, most turtles sleep underneath the water.

-Also, due to its cold-blood function, when the turtle remains underwater, the metabolism slows down even more since temperature remains lower underneath the water than the earth’s surface.
+Also, due to its cold-blood function, when the turtle remains underwater, the metabolism slows down even more since the temperature remains lower underneath the water than the earth’s surface.
 This also helps the turtle sleep without breathing oxygen in for long hours.

 They apply the technique mostly during their hibernation period.